Skip to main content

 The key is being specific.
 Instead of “let me know if you need anything,” say “I’m bringing dinner Thursday.
 Are there any foods you can’t eat?”

-What Gifts Actually Help vs Create Clutter
+Gifts That Help vs Gifts That Add Clutter

 The Power of Listening Without Fixing